Fiji-class cruiser: Design

 They were built to the limitations that the 1936 Second London Naval Treaty imposed on cruisers, which lowered the limit for a light cruiser set in the 1922 Washington Naval Treaty from 10,000 tons to 8,000 tons displacement.
 Externally they appeared as smaller derivatives of the 1936 Town-class cruisers.

-The Fiji-class cruisers however, like the Minotaur class that followed in the middle of the war, essentially fit the same armament on a 1,000-ton less displacement.
+The Fiji-class cruisers however, like the Minotaur class that followed in the middle of the war, essentially carried the same armament on a 1,000-tons less displacement.
 The Fiji and Minotaur classes were very tight designs, built largely in war emergency conditions with little margin for any great updating postwar.
 The 62 ft beam imposing crippling limits.

 The Fiji class were distinguishable from the Towns as they had a transom stern and straight funnels and masts; those of the Towns being raked.
-The armour scheme was revised from that of the Towns in that the main belt now protected the ammunition spaces for the 6 in guns, although the belt itself was reduced to 3.5 and 3.25 in in the machinery spaces.
-The 6-inch Mk XXIII gun turrets and ammunition spaces were laid out as per the Edinburgh group of the Town class, except the after turrets were a deck lower as in the Southampton and Gloucester groups.
-The long turret version of the triple 6-inch gun fitted to the Fiji class were 25 tons heavier than the 150-ton turret on the Group 1 & 2 Towns and further cramped the design.
+The armour scheme was revised from that of the Towns; the main belt now protected the ammunition spaces for the 6 in guns but the belt itself was reduced to 3.5 and 3.25 in in the machinery spaces.
+The 6-inch Mk XXIII gun turrets and ammunition spaces were laid out as per the Edinburgh group of the Town class, except the after turrets were positioned a deck lower as in the Southampton and Gloucester groups.
+The long trunk version of the triple 6-inch turret fitted to the Fiji class was 25 tons heavier than the 150-ton turret on the Group 1 & 2 Towns and further cramped the design.
 The supply of ammunition to the 4 in guns was also improved, dispensing with the complicated conveyor system.

-Due to the size of the Fiji class, a number of the ships had their 'X' turret removed to fit additional light anti-aircraft (AA) guns.
+Due to the limited size of the Fiji class, a number of the ships had their 'X' turret removed to fit additional light anti-aircraft (AA) guns.
 Ships of the first group were equipped with the High Angle Control System (HACS) for secondary armament AA fire while the Ceylon group used the Fuze Keeping Clock for AA fire control.
 Both groups used the Admiralty Fire Control Table for surface fire control of the main armament and the Admiralty Fire Control Clock for surface fire control of the secondary armament.
 By the late 1940s most of the Fiji class had the updated Type 274 'lock and follow' surface fire control radar, which massively increased the chance of hits from the opening salvoes.
-In the 1950s (except during the Korean War and Suez crisis) no more than one of the MKXIII turrets was ever manned, with 'B' and 'Y' turrets mothballed due to the huge manning requirements of the turrets.
-This allowed for more liveable peacetime conditions by operating with a crew of 610–750 rather than the wartime crew 1,000–1,100.
+In the 1950s (except during the Korean War and Suez crisis) no more than one of the MKXIII turrets was ever manned, with 'B' and 'Y' turrets mothballed due to the large number of crew required for their operation.
+This allowed for more liveable peacetime conditions by operating with a crew of 610–750 rather than the full wartime crew of 1,000–1,100.